Water Damage Risk Soars with COVID-19 Lockdowns

-COVID-19 has presented exceptional challenges to many industries, but the impact on residential multi-family buildings is rarely mentioned.
+COVID-19 has presented challenges to many industries, but the impact on residential multi-family buildings is rarely mentioned.
 Schools, offices, dining, and retail have been almost universally closed.
-Businesses that are able to shift their workforce to a remote-working paradigm has resulted in a massive population of employees working from home.
-Schooling at home means the whole family staying inside their homes most of the day.
-And cities are bereft of dine-out options or any nightlife.
+Businesses that are able to shift their workforce to a remote work has resulted in a massive population of employees working from home.
+Schooling at home means whole families stay inside their homes most of the day.
+And cities are bereft of dine-out options or nightlife.

 Significantly Increased Water Use

 For some multi-family buildings, regional lockdowns have meant a sharp increase in 24-hour occupancy of tenants within the building.
 This means more cooking, more dishwashing, greater use of bathrooms, and generally increased use of water throughout the day.
 According to the home automation company Phyn, whose product can measure water use, their data shows a 21% increase in daily residential water use during the pandemic.

 This increase in fixture and appliance use leads to greater wear and tear, and thus an increased chance in leaks developing.
 Water leaks are already a major problem for insurance companies.
 According to the Insurance Information Institute, billions of dollars are lost in non-weather-related water damage claims each year, with the average national claim exceeding $10,000 annually.
 In multi-family buildings, water damage is compounded by spreading the destruction across multiple units down a line.
 This can result in combined losses of hundreds of thousands to even millions of dollars.